mateuszdyminski/log-aggregator/README.md

 2. Open log aggregator: http://127.0.0.1:9001
 3. Open 2 tabs in web browser: http://127.0.0.1:8001 and http://127.0.0.1:8002
 4. Http server logs should appear in log-aggregator: http://127.0.0.1:9001

+# TODO:

+- Create proper fleet files in coreos/ - fix docker links to ambassador pattern

+- Add Dockerfile with HAproxy based on etcd

+- Add logs filtering
+-- Add host<public ip> as key message send to NSQ - web -- Add peridiacally asking about all web servers from etcd and send this info to frontend(over WebSocket) - backend -- Add logs filtering over host ip - fronend